-The clinic is staffed by a registered nurse.
+The clinic is staffed by a Certified Nurse Assistant, Licensed Practical Nurse or Registered Nurse.
 Students who need to see the nurse for any reason need to obtain permission from the teacher.
-The nurse will not accept a student in the office for treatment without an agenda signed by a teacher, or an escort by a school employee, unless it is an emergency.
+The nurse will not accept a student in the office for treatment without an agenda or note signed by a teacher, or an escort by a school employee, unless it is an emergency.